Pet-Friendly Living in Benahavís and Marbella

 Which perhaps tells us something broader about how relocation decisions have changed.
 People are not simply buying homes.
 They are curating ways of living.
 And for many, pets belong fully within that.

-If you are still planning the practical side of a move, our guide to bringing pets to Spain explains the relocation process in more detail, while our article on buying a pet in Spain looks at adoption, pet shops, breeders and responsible ownership.
+If you are still planning the practical side, our guide to bringing pets to Spain explains the relocation process in more detail.
+Our article on buying a pet in Spain also looks at adoption, pet shops, breeders and responsible ownership.

 Perhaps that is why life with animals can feel unusually satisfying in this part of Spain.
 Not because it is overtly designed around pets, but because so many of the qualities people come here seeking — space, climate, beauty, slowness, access to nature — happen also to be the conditions in which animals tend to thrive.